A Helpful Guide for Fan World and Pedestrian Border Crossing

 Pedestrians vs. Driving

 - There is only a ~12 minute walk over the Rainbow Bridge from one side's venue to the next.
 We jokingly refer to this as the “Rainbow Road.”
-Being late August, the weather is much likelier to be clear and warm – but anything can happen, so always pack an umbrella just in case, and watch for wind!
+Being summer, the weather is much likelier clear and warm – but anything can happen, so always pack an umbrella just in case, and watch for wind!

 - The round trip cost for pedestrians is $0.50, compared to a minimum of $3.00 for drivers.
 Remember to bring a dollar or some quarters!